Notes on Cumbria Councty Council’s (CCC) October 2,2020 Meeting. Application 4/17/9007 – West Cumbria Mining (WCM) – Woodhouse Colliery

 Those that approved the project, said that it would bring significant local benefits to Whitehaven, Copeland and Cumbria in jobs and investment, at a critical time.
 The project would be a new and large export opportunity for the UK and it will be beneficial to the EU and UK steel sector.

 The meeting happened following legal challenges after the Council approved the project in March 2019.
-The purpose of this meeting was to approve the CCC’s recommendation that the project be approved, while considering planning conditions and the issues to resolve – all 101 of them.
+The purpose of this meeting was to approve the CCC’s written recommendation that the project be approved, while considering planning conditions and the issues to resolve – all 101 of them.
 With one being to include a legally binding greenhouse gas (GHG) assessment commitment as part of the Section 106 agreement.

 This is a first for such a project, alongside a production end date of no later than 2049 to recognise the transition to a net zero carbon economy.
 (Thought to self: 2049 – are you kidding me?)